yxuco/hlf-contrib/samples/audit/README.md

 ```

 ## Deploy to IBM Cloud
 To deploy the `audit` chaincode to IBM Cloud, it is required to package the chaincode in `.cds` format.
-The script `make package` has already created [`audit_cc.cds`](audit_cc.cds), which you can deploy to IBM Blockchain Platform.
+The script `make cli-init` has already created `audit_cc_1.0.cds`, which you can deploy to IBM Blockchain Platform.
 Refer to [fabric-tools](../../fabric-tools) for details about installing chaincode on the IBM Blockchain Platform.

 The GraphQL service app can access the same `audit` chaincode deployed in [IBM Cloud](https://cloud.ibm.com) using the [IBM Blockchain Platform](https://cloud.ibm.com/catalog/services/blockchain-platform-20).
 The only required update is the network configuration file.  [config_ibp.yaml](../../testdata/config_ibp.yaml) is a sample network configuration that can be used by the GraphQL service.